-First, open the tab of your browser pointing to the Jupyter app, see section 1 To open the notebook, click on aiida\demos -> tutorial -> querybuilder and then select the file tutorial.ipynb.
+If all went well, you should now be able to open up a browser on your local machine and point it to the following address http://localhost:8888/?token=2a3ba3... (replace the token with the one printed on output by the previous command).
+This should now show you a directory navigator.
+To open the notebook, click on querybuilder and then select the file tutorial.ipynb.
 Note that there is also a solution.ipynb, which is a copy of the same notebook, but which contains the solutions to all the exercises.
 You can use this version at your own discretion if you get stuck at some point (but we suggest that you try not to look at it at first).